 - Create employer incentives, such as tax breaks and wage subsidies, to encourage businesses to hire and train Roma workers, particularly those transitioning from informal employment.

-- Strengthen oversight by ensuring the European Parliament and Roma-led organizations play an active role in monitoring how EU workforce funds are allocated, preventing Roma exclusion.
+- Strengthen oversight by ensuring the European Parliament and Roma-led organisations play an active role in monitoring how EU workforce funds are allocated, preventing Roma exclusion.

 “Roma workers and entrepreneurs are not a public finance burden—we are a smart investment.
 Europe cannot afford to overlook the talent, innovation, and resilience that Roma bring to its workforce and economy,” Jovanovic added.